MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 # Introduction to the Caves & Cliffs Entities

 The Caves & Cliffs update brings three brand-new entities to Minecraft: the glow squid, the goat, and the axolotl.
-These new entities have some fun new behaviors that you can tweak and use to create even more customized Minecraft experiences.
+These new entities have some fun, new behaviors that you can tweak and use to create even more customized Minecraft experiences.

+## Axolotl

+The axolotl is a most helpful critter.
+It will attack other sea creatures, so you can use it as a buddy in combat!
+It can also grant combat regeneration to any entity that kills its current target.

+When attacked, the axolotl can play dead, which will cause all other mobs to stop targeting it.
+You can adjust how long it plays dead and what triggers cause it to play dead, such as:

+- Random chance on taking damage
+- Being damaged for a certain amount
+- Falling below a specified health value

 ## Glow Squid